 “The story is not about the world assaulted and a God who stands remote.
 It is about the hurt God endures because of and for the sake of his wayward creation.”

 Lent begs us in our time of reflection and fasting to go in time-out.
 We need to think about the things we have done.
 How we have not loved as we should.
-How we have not extended grace as we should.
-How we have remained silent while injustice rolls around us.
+We need to consider how we have not extended grace as we should.
+Or how we have remained silent while injustice rolls around us.

 And when we come out of our time-out, there is new life and new beginnings where we can love more and extend grace to all.